saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 #### NetDevice

 * _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
-Possible values: True, False (default)
+Possible values: True, False.
+Setting this to False is useful if you want EdgeVPN to attach to an existing bridge device.

 * _Type_ specifies the type of network bridge to instantiate.
 Supported values are OVS (for Open vSwitch), VNIC (virtual NIC), and LXBR (Linux bridge).
 For most use cases, OVS is used - a node connected to an EdgeVPN in Switch tole structured overlay requires OVS.
 You should only use VNIC if Topology’s Role is set to _Leaf_.
 You should onlye use LXBR when you have an overlay that is "hardwired" with _ManualTopology_ (see Topology module section)

-* _SwitchProtocol* *need Ken's input*
+* _SwitchProtocol_ Use BF for Bounded Flood (default for Type OVS), STP for Spanning Tree Protocol (default for Type LXBR)

-* _NamePrefix_ is the prefix used to name the primary bridge/switch used by EdgeVPN
+* _NamePrefix_ is the prefix used to name the primary bridge/switch used by EdgeVPN; the prefix is appended with the Overlay ID string

+* _IP4_ specifies the IPv4 address to assign to the bridge.
+This is an optional parameter; if your deployment does not require assigning an IP configuration to the bridge, it can be omitted

+* _PrefixLen_ specifies the network prefix length to apply to the bridge.
+(Optional parameter)

-* _MTU* specifies the maximum transmission unit size to be applied to the bridge
+* _MTU_ specifies the maximum transmission unit size to be applied to the bridge

 #### AppBridge

-This section configures a secondary "patch" bridge that is connected to the primary EdgeVPN bridge in a configuration where the EdgeVPN node runs an endpoint with its own IP address
+This optional section configures a secondary "patch through" bridge that is connected to the primary EdgeVPN bridge in a configuration where the EdgeVPN node runs an endpoint with its own IP address

 * _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
 Possible values: True, False (default)

-* _NamePrefix_ is the prefix used to name this bridge
+* _NamePrefix_ is the prefix used to name this bridge; the prefix is appended with the Overlay ID string

 * _IP4_ specifies the IPv4 address to assign to the bridge.
 This is an optional parameter; if your deployment does not require assigning an IP configuration to the bridge, it can be omitted